 Other conceptual overlaps might challenge us to consider whether certain constitutional values are inseparable, or at the very least prerequisites of each other: for example, what is the relationship between transparency and accountability, when the former is needed for accountability to be realised, but is also itself generated by accountability?
 There are also evident overlaps between transparency, accountability and trust, and therefore also legitimacy.
 In an ideal world, improved transparency (amongst other things) would create opportunities for greater accountability.
 This, in turn, would increase public trust and enhance the legitimacy of constitutional actors.
 Yet, in practice the impact of heightened transparency and accountability might produce a general distrust in power.
 The question is then whether the legitimacy of public actors was always merely a façade, reliant on the trust of a public who, unaware of the realities of behind-closed-doors decision-making, were less motivated to pursue calls for public figures to be held to account.
 Or, conversely, does growing emphasis on transparency, combined with an excessive culture of accountability outcomes, overlook the nuanced realities of policy-making, creating challenges for achieving legitimacy that are extremely hard to overcome?

 Devolution and accountability might also interact in different ways.
 There is increased opportunity for accountability when decisions are devolved to democratic institutions that are closer to their respective populations.
 Devolved institutions can also contribute to the UK’s accountability framework as competitors to the central institutions.
 However, this also depends on the existence and effectiveness of accountability mechanisms that operate to insulate the devolved institutions from central interference.
-Yet, the Brexit process suggests that the relevant conventions and intergovernmental architecture that were thought to ensure this have been found lacking.
-Conversely, as some of the conference papers discussed, at times a lack of clarity about the appropriate locus of decision-making in this context can allow for accountability avoidance by both central and institutions in contentious policy areas.
+Yet, the Brexit process suggests that the relevant conventions and intergovernmental architecture that were thought to ensure this are perhaps lacking.
+Conversely, as some of the conference papers discussed, at times a lack of clarity about the appropriate locus of decision-making in this context can allow for accountability avoidance by both central and devolved in contentious policy areas.

 What is the relationship between external and internal accountability processes?